sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-Latest wheel files can be fetched directly from PyPI,
+The latest wheel files can be fetched directly from PyPI,
-using their official package URL,
+using their official package URLs,
-even in a mix with releases in legacy dependency format.
+even in a mix with releases in the legacy dependency format.

 ```json
 {